 To convert a scanned page into text first open it in pdfMachine.
 You can use

-pdfScanMachine to scan a page into pdfMachine if you wish.
+pdfScanMachine to scan a page into pdfMachine.
 OCR can even be done during the scanning process by checking the OCR checkbox on the scan dialog.
 You can OCR any page from the Tools menu in pdfMachine.
 In either Viewer

 mode or Edit mode select "Run OCR (all pages)" to perform OCR on all pages.

 From the Edit window you can select pages and then "Run OCR (selected pages)" to perform OCR on some of the pages.
 OCR can take awhile, so if you there are only a few pages that need OCR then you should only OCR those selected pages.
 You can also use the Remove OCR menu item to remove pdfMachine generated OCR from selected pages.
 You may wish to do this if you have a page which is a poor quality scan and has not converted to OCR well.